-- Enabled Select the checkbox to enable the L2TP service - Zone Choose the internal network zone to allow external clients and networks to access through the IPsec VPN using L2TP - Dynamic IP pool start address/end address Specify the IP address range for dynamic assignment to the external clients that connect through L2TP - Debug options Allows admins to configure the level of detail recorded about L2TP connection failures in the debug log file.
-The log file is located at /var/log/messages in the internal storage of the virtual appliance.
+- Enabled Select to enable the L2TP service - Zone Choose the internal zone which external clients/networks will access over the IPsec VPN - Dynamic IP pool start address/end address The IP range from which addresses are assigned to external clients connecting over L2TP - Debug options Configure the level of detail recorded for L2TP events in the debug log file in the event of connection failures.
+The log file is located at /var/log/messages in the internal storage of the appliance.
 Click the '+' button to view the list of available options.